Mega brewing merger presents opportunities, perils for rivals

 Liddle welcomes the opportunity to assess any offer, and said that for any consideration paid in ABI shares, he would like to see a listing in Johannesburg, where SABMiller started out in 1895 selling beer to gold miners.

-But given the footprints of both companies, divestitures are likely, presenting opportunities for the likes of Heineken (HEIN.AS), Carlsberg (CARLb.CO) and Molson Coors (TAP.N).
+But given the footprints of both companies, divestitures are likely, presenting opportunities for the likes of Heineken , Carlsberg and Molson Coors.

 The company would almost certainly have to sell SABMiller’s majority stake in U.S. joint venture MillerCoors.
 Partner Molson Coors is the obvious buyer, so would likely get an attractive price.
 With a price tag of around $10 billion, it would be a big deal for Molson, whose market value is $15 billion after its shares surged following news of the approach.
 Having it in flux could be an opportunity for others.